I imagine people looking at me and picturing what happened.

 In my imagination, the first question the police ask me is, what was I was doing at a party where I didn’t know anyone?
 My answer sounds like an indictment: I was there because cute guys invited me, and because I was lonely.

-My doctor had started me on antidepressants a few months earlier; I don’t really remember the circumstances.
+My doctor had started me on antidepressants a few months earlier.
+I don’t really remember the circumstances.
 I guess I must have been depressed.
 That’s the thing about depression — your brain goes dark and fuzzy.
 It’s hard to remember the details.
-I just remember coming out of it; the way the world suddenly felt so friendly.
-I’d gone from walking around in a fog, all wrapped up in my own angst, to being the kind of person who chats up strangers on the bus.
+I just remember how friendly the world suddenly seemed when the meds kicked in.
+I’d gone from walking around in a fog, all wrapped up in my own angst, to being the kind of person who chats with strangers on the bus.
 At the end of the day, my cheeks hurt from smiling so much.

 So it didn’t seem that weird to stop and talk to these guys, and hang out with them on their stoop.
 When they invited me to come up to their apartment where they were having a party, I figured, why not?

 Did I have some sort of romantic movie scenario in my head, in which one of these cute boys ended up being my soulmate?
 Maybe.
 Did I hope one of them would kiss me, and we’d exchange numbers, and I’d float home feeling that the world was a magical and exciting place?
 Probably.

 I never imagined being pinned down, the room spinning around me so fast, wondering if I was going to die because I couldn’t breathe.

 After that night, I stopped taking the antidepressants.

 “I don’t feel like myself,” I told my doctor.